caiettia/Thesis-Project/README.md

 ![nn_plot](https://raw.githubusercontent.com/caiettia/Thesis-Project/main/nn_plot.png)

 Visually, we can see the model is fit well with the trend of the data.
+The model fits particularly well with x > 8 rooms, where the model is able to identify the visual trend in the data when it gets much more sparse.

 Finally, we can get a good quantification of the model performance through a k=10 KFold.
 From this, we see an MAE of $4,165.50.

 # Final Regressor Evaluation